crosshj/experiments/bartok/.welcome/tests/_sort.flashing.md

   - moving cells or blobs
   - growing blobs
 - do the same thing with 2d/3d matrix
+- also consider that cycles have a start offset, ie. flashing may not start at same time
+- draw waves for cycles and match based on this

 ### Sorted by period